Trek to Tendi’s home village of Saisima

 Tendi Sherpa, on behalf of the Tendi Sherpa Foundation (TSF), looks forward to welcoming you to Nepal and taking you on a trek to his home village of Saisima in the remote Khembalung valley, an area reputed to be the inspiration behind the legend of Shangri La.

 Only TSF operate a trek in this area and during your trek you will visit Rai, Sherpa and Tamang communities and experience a very special insight into the cultural and ethnical diversity of Nepal.
-The people you meet will likely have seen very few, if any, Westerners before.
+The people you meet will have seen very few Westerners before.

 In places the walking is challenging, although anyone with a decent level of fitness, stamina and determination should be able to complete the trek.
 It is recommended to wear boots that have been worn in and to know how to walk properly with trekking poles.